 Let’s face it…planning a family photo session can be challenging.
 Not to worry.
 I’m here to help.
 Over the years of photographing families, I’ve come up with some simple tips to ensure you have a fun and successful family photo session.

 Okay.
-I know that sounds obvious, but this is so critical, especially with younger kids.
+I know that sounds obvious, but this is important, especially with younger kids.
 If your child still naps, make sure you put her down with plenty of time to allow a full nap AND extra time to get her fed and ready.
 Skipping nap time is a recipe for disaster.
 We all know that hungry and/or tired kids are cranky and not likely to smile happily for family photos.

-When you book a session with me, I’ll provide guidance in choosing clothing that will photograph well and reflect your personality.
+When you book a session with me, I’ll provide plenty of guidance in choosing clothing that will photograph well and reflect your personality.
 I’ll also share my Wardrobe Inspire Guide with lots of great do’s and don’ts.
 Or you can browse my blog for tips on what to wear, including:

 Most important, I recommend moms choose an outfit they feel comfortable and beautiful in since when you feel good, you look your best.

 Need a little inspiration?
 You can also check out my Pinterest Board Here.

 If you have a baby or toddler, I also recommend bringing along a back up outfit, just in case!
 Occasionally things happen, so if your spirited son takes a small spill in the dirt, you’ll be thankful you brought a back-up pair of pants.

 Talk to your kids in advance to prepare them for your session.
 For younger kids, tell them you are going meet a friend at the park who will take your pictures.
 Assure them that they will have fun and get to play some games in the process.